 Discusses all forms and aspects of prayer, from the most elementary to the ultimate state of "praying without ceasing."
 Also contains collected prayers from all religious traditions.
-Paperback; 176 pages; including appendix; index of references.
-ISBN 0-942735-50-1
+Paperback and hard cover; 246 pages; including the talk Simran.

 SPIRITUALITY: What It Is